philgyford/python-halftone/README.md

 Default: `10`

+### `save_channels`

+A boolean value, whether to also save each of the four CMYK channels as separate images.
+If so, the files will have the letter appended to the filename, like `puppy_halftoned_c.jpg`.

+Default: `False`

 ### `scale`

 Scale of the output image.
 The maximum output dot diameter is `sample * scale` (which is also the number of possible dot sizes).